 Fanatec Clubsport GT Alcantara

-OK, it’s another Fanatec wheel, but they’re excellent for this price and this one comes with the powerful and extendable Clubsport Hub for XBOX One hub:
+This GT style rim from Fanatec comes with the powerful and extendable Clubsport Hub for XBOX One hub:

 I own one of these wheels and though the hub is a little bulky, it’ll host any standard motorsport wheel and you can do little upgrades like fit the magnetic shifter paddles.
 This is the wheel I spend the most time on, especially in Mazda racing!

 If you can only own one Formula wheel, make it a Cube Controls Formula Sport wheel.
-We’ve had one in for testing for a few weeks and it’s right in so many ways.
+We’ve had one in for testing for a few weeks (update – I own one, but my Dad borrowed it several months ago!) and it’s right in so many ways.
 The build quality and tactile feedback from the buttons (another VR friendly wheel) are great, and the grip material is magic.
 It’s easy to drive a controlled, smooth sim race with this one.
 Recommended!

-Just a bit less than half the price of the Cube Controls Formula Sport, but with a huge number of buttons, switches and rotary encoders, the ClubSport Steering Wheel Formula V2 is a very nice acquisition:
+Just a bit less than half the price of the Cube Controls Formula Sport, but with a huge number of buttons, switches and rotary encoders, the ClubSport Steering Wheel Formula (V2.5 X) is a very nice acquisition:

 When we reviewed the now sold out LTD Edition Formula wheel, we loved the wheel and mentioned that it’s basically the same as the Formula V2 above.
 So, if you want Cube Formula wheel functionality but at almost half the price, and you own a Fanatec wheelbase, this is the wheel for you.